FooBarWidget/debian-packaging-for-the-modern-developer/tutorial-2/README.md

 Debian has some pretty detailed rules on what a "proper" Debian package looks like.
 These rules are specified in the [Debian Policy Manual](https://www.debian.org/doc/debian-policy/).
 All packages submitted to Debian's (and Ubuntu's) repositories must adhere to these rules.
 For example:

  * all packages are expected to contain basic documentation (even documentation on the packaging itself) in /usr/share/doc.
- * they are expected to be signed with digital signatures; they are expected to conform to the [Filesystem Hierarchy Standard](https://www.debian.org/doc/debian-policy/ch-opersys.html#s9.1).
+ * they are expected to be signed with digital signatures
+ * they are expected to conform to the [Filesystem Hierarchy Standard](https://www.debian.org/doc/debian-policy/ch-opersys.html#s9.1).
  * they are expected to include Systemd service units where applicable.
  * they are expected to exclude debugging information from all C/C++ binaries.
  * RubyGems and NPM modules are expected to live in very specific directories

 ...etcetera.

-dpkg-buildpackage helps you conform to these rules by allowing you to do certain things automatically in a manner that conforms to the rules.
-In return, it enforces a specific workflow and a specific structure for your package specification files.
-This workflow and these structures take a while to learn compared to just using dpkg-deb.
+Debian provides tools that help you conform to such rules (the most important one is debhelper, which we will describe in tutorial 3).
+But these tools depend on a specific workflow and a specific structure for your package specification. dpkg-buildpackage is a tool that enforces said workflow and structure.
+Dpkg-buildpackage replaces dpkg-deb: it calls dpkg-deb under the hood.

+But this workflow and these structures take a while to learn compared to just using dpkg-deb.
 If you're just packaging your own app, with no intention to submit your packages to the Debian/Ubuntu repositories, then you may wonder why you should care about dpkg-buildpackage instead of continuing to use dpkg-deb.
 The answer is tooling: pretty much all Debian packaging tools expect you to follow the dpkg-buildpackage workflow/structure.
 There are tools that check for common problems in packages; tools that help you build packages for multiple distributions and architectures from a single computer; tools that help you sign packages; and much more.

 ## The dpkg-buildpackage workflow